 Ascent 133 m, descent 205 m

-It was downhill all the way, and we could just imagine what it must be like to live here in winter, with the sun barely rising above the high ground to the south.
+It was downhill all the way, and we could just imagine what it must be like to live here in winter, with the sun barely rising all day above the high ground to the south.

 To our surprise, both bars that we had seen last night were closed, and the only thing open was a boulangerie, where we hopefully bought four pastries and some bread.